Sri Lanka 3

 Subject was raised in Kalutara District, Western Province, Sri Lanka, and, at the time of this recording, had spent four years in Las Vegas, Nevada, in the United States.

 He was taught British English in schools in Sri Lanka.
 His residency in the United States has had minimal influence on his established accent.
 He has adopted certain Western American pronunciations but without consistency in his speech.

-RECORDED BY: Phil Hubbard and the 2016 UNLV MFA Speech Class (under supervision of Phil Hubbard)
+RECORDED BY: 2015 UNLV MFA Speech Class (under supervision of Phil Hubbard)

 DATE OF RECORDING (DD/MM/YYYY): 18/11/2014